cboling/OMCI-parser/README.md

 ## Remaining Items To Implement

-The following items need to be done before this project can be demonstrated.
+The following items need some work or attention:

- - Implement Jinja2 templates to convert the data definition into Golang Entity Types

- - Provide base OMCI encode/decode frame source code to use the code generated ME source files.
-(Target language: golang) (currently in progress at [OMCI](https://github.com/cboling/omci))

  - The 'Software Image' ME provides an extra set of attributes & actions.
 This needs to be compensated for.

+ - Use of the AVC and/or Alarm parsed tables need to be incorporated into the code generation phase.

 ## Future Work